-Prerequisite: Current and Active NREMT Advanced EMT Certification, Acceptance into Paramedic Program.
-Foundations in Paramedicine was constructed to achieve two objectives: 1) to prompt the student to review concepts from the Advanced Emergency Medical Technician curriculum and 2) reestablish a foundation upon which a new cognitive, psychomotor, and affective infrastructure may be built.
+Prerequisite: Acceptance into Paramedic Program and Successful Completion of EMSP 301 Foundations in Paramedicine was constructed to achieve two objectives: 1) to prompt the student to review concepts from the Advanced Emergency Medical Technician curriculum and 2) reestablish a foundation upon which a new cognitive, psychomotor, and affective infrastructure may be built.
 Because it is a Paramedic Program preparatory course, it will challenge the student but mastery of the concepts will bolster his/her academic prosperity in successive courses of the Program.
 Upon completion, students will be primed to apply elements from this course throughout the Paramedic Program but also rely on them as Clinicians.